ghazyayman/automathingz/README.md

+# automathingz

-# automate things with bash
+automate every kind of work with bash/shell script.